efficientqa/efficientqa.github.io/submit.md

 echo 'Done predicting.'
 ```

-Make sure that `submission.sh` is executable, and then build a Docker image that
+Make sure that `submission.sh` is executable, and then create the following dockerfile in `${SUBMISSION_DIR}/Dockerfile`.
+This defines a Docker image that
 contains all of our code, libraries, and data.

 ```dockerfile